Robford1996/Web-App-Project-GA/readme.md

 # Future Plans
 * Would like to find API's with more data to retrieve from and possibly build upon the web app
 * use media query to make the web page mobile friendly as well
+* Would like to perhaps use a bootstrap to make the CSS of the web app look a lot better

 # Deployed Link
 To see the web app <a href="https://bucolic-lolly-a52d30.netlify.app">Click Here!<a>